Harman Kardon: First products

+Kardon retires

+Kardon retired in 1957.
+Harman steadily grew the company into a consumer audio juggernaut in the home, professional and automotive markets producing speakers, amplifiers, noise-reduction devices, video and navigation equipment, voice-activated telephones, climate controls and home theater systems.

+Continued innovation

-In 1958, Harman Kardon introduced one of the first stereo receivers, the Festival TA230, once again aimed at non-technical users with the intention of making high-fidelity stereo widely available.
+In 1958 Harman introduced the Festival TA-230, the first high fidelity simulcast stereo receiver, once again aimed at non-technical users with the intention of making high-fidelity stereo widely available.
 Stereo sound was achieved by using one channel from the AM band, and one channel from the FM band.
 This early form of stereophonic reception was called simulcast stereo.

 Early FM broadcast signals did not have the stereo carrier (pilot) signal that carried the stereo left and right channels.
-After the stereo signal standard was established, a stereo multiplex circuit connected to or built into the receiver was used to decode the stereo signal.
-The first true FM Multiplex Stereo Receiver was sold by H.H.
-Scott in 1961 with introduction of the Model 350 tuner.
+In 1959, two years before the FCC formally approved FM multiplex stereo broadcasting, Harman Kardon introduced the MA-250 FM multiplex adapter unit, designed to fit into the Ode T-250 and the Lyric F-250 tuners.
+When installed, the tuners were fully functioning multiplex tuners.

+In February 1959 Harman Kardon advertised their 24 watt A-224 stereo amplifier and the T-224 am/fm tuner were "the largest selling stereo amplifier and tuner in America".

 In 1959, Harman Kardon marketed the Citation II, an early ultra wideband stereophonic tube amplifier.
-It featured 60 watts/channel output with a frequency response of 18-60,000 Hz at 20 watt output.
+It featured 60 watts/channel output with a frequency response of 18–60,000 Hz at 20 watt output.
 The company promoted their philosophy of designing high fidelity sound using amplifiers that provided widest possible audio bandwidth.
-Although the human ear highest audible range is around 20,000 Hz, the full range of sound goes beyond that with harmonics and overtones that may be beyond the hearing range of the human ear.
+Although the human ear's highest audible range is around 20,000 Hz, the full range of sound goes beyond that with harmonics and overtones that may be beyond the hearing range of the human ear.
 These harmonics interact with other frequencies to produce audible secondary sounds or interference.

 In 1969 Harman bought the major speaker manufacturer JBL.
-In 1970 Harman marketed the first stereophonic cassette recording deck with Dolby B noise reduction.
+In 1970 Harman Kardon introduce the CAD5, the world's first stereophonic cassette recording deck with Dolby B-type noise reduction.

-In 1976, Harman supported Jimmy Carter's bid to become President of the United States.
-When Carter became President, he appointed Harman to be the Deputy Secretary of Commerce.
-As US law required appointees to have no direct business interests in day-to-day activities, Harman had to sell the company, and he sold the company to Beatrice Foods, a large conglomerate, for $100 million.